 Gadsden is a medium-sized city located in the state of Alabama.
 With a population of 36,084 people and 17 constituent neighborhoods, Gadsden is the 12th largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gadsden is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Gadsden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Gadsden is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Gadsden who work in office and administrative support (12.12%), sales jobs (8.06%), and food service (7.60%).
+There are especially a lot of people living in Gadsden who work in office and administrative support (10.67%), food service (8.55%), and sales jobs (8.47%).

-The citizens of Gadsden are slightly less educated than the national average of 21.84% for the average city or town: 15.16% of adults in Gadsden have a bachelor's degree or advanced degree
+The percentage of adults in Gadsden with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.83% of adults in Gadsden have a bachelor's degree or advanced degree.

-The per capita income in Gadsden in 2010 was $17,981, which is lower middle income relative to Alabama and the nation.
-This equates to an annual income of $71,924 for a family of four.
-Gadsden also has one of the higher rates of people living in poverty in the nation, with 30.78% of its population below the federal poverty line.
+The per capita income in Gadsden in 2010 was $18,090, which is lower middle income relative to Alabama and the nation.
+This equates to an annual income of $72,360 for a family of four.
+However, Gadsden contains both very wealthy and poor people as well.

 Gadsden is an extremely ethnically-diverse city.
 The people who call Gadsden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gadsden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gadsden include English, German, Italian, and Scottish.
+Important ancestries of people in Gadsden include English, German, Scottish, and Italian.

 The most common language spoken in Gadsden is English.
 Other important languages spoken here include Spanish and Chinese.